 Form 941-SS and the Form 943 instructions explain how to correct mistakes in reporting withheld social security and Medicare taxes, including the use of Form 941c.
-You may also make an adjustment for overwithheld social security and/or Medicare taxes; you may be able to claim a refund of these taxes on Form 843, Claim for Refund and Request for Abatement.
+You may also make an adjustment for overwithheld social security and/or Medicare taxes or claim a refund of these taxes on Form 843, Claim for Refund and Request for Abatement.